LOOKING FOR BECKETT’S TREE

 G: A being

 D: This is the place all right.
+Yes, I remember it well.
 We used to run across that field down to the river.

 G: Why did you do that?

 D: To get away from our father.
 He’d stand in the doorway waving his belt and shouting for us to come back.
 But we never did.
 “Come back, ya little buggers!” he used to shout, waving his free fist at us.
 “Come back and get your just desserts!”
 But we never did.

 G: It’s a bit of a mess.
 The house I mean.

 D: Ah, you should have seen it in the old days.
 Spic and span.
 Very ticketyboo.